 - Access to consultants (tech and business)

-Now, all business entities are not created equal.
-It is prudent that we identify and segregate businesses that have established themselves from businesses that are aiming to establish themselves.
+All business entities are not created equal.
+It is prudent that we identify and segregate businesses that have established themselves from businesses that aim to establish themselves.

-In addition to this, their brand equity carries considerable advantage; this itself can reduce any sales team’s efforts.
+In addition, their brand equity carries a considerable advantage; it can reduce any sales team’s efforts.

 Small B2B businesses that make grave mistakes and disadvantage themselves will invariably drive themselves into obscurity.

 1. Lack of Trained Resources and a Smaller Workforce